 15 Limitation of Liability

-15.1 Our responsibility does not start until you meet the group at the designated start point overseas; usually the airport in the city at the start of the trip.
+15.1 Our responsibility does not start until you meet the expedition leader at the designated start point overseas; usually the welcome brief.
 We are not responsible for any additional expenses incurred by you in getting to the meeting point.
+The tour officially ends when you leave the team or leader on the final day of the tour – specifics for each departure are provided prior to booking.

 16 Travel Insurance

 16.1 The Client will effect and maintain sufficient and appropriate cancellation, curtailment, medical expenses and third party liability insurance in respect of the Client and dependent relatives, and insurance to cover loss of, damage to or theft of the Client’s baggage, no later than the date on which the balance payment is due.
+Cancellation insurance is strongly recommended at the point of booking.
 The tour is a journey of a hazardous nature and the Client must be satisfied that such insurance fully covers all personal requirements including medical expenses, repatriation, helicopter rescue and air ambulance in the event of accident or illness.

 16.2 The insurance policy and the receipt of premiums paid there under will be produced to the Company prior to departure and to the tour guide on day one of the tour.
 If you join the tour without adequate insurance you may not be allowed to continue, with no right to refund.
 If circumstances give rise to a claim the Client will forthwith pursue his remedies under such policy/(ies).